Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Physical interpretation:

-This value is within the range of typical activation energies (250-350 kJ/mol) for solid-state reactions in BaTiO₃ systems.
-This activation energy is considered to correspond to solid-state diffusion of Ba²⁺ ions.
+This value falls within the typical range of activation energies (250-350 kJ/mol) for solid-state reactions in BaTiO₃ systems, and is thought to correspond to the solid-state diffusion of Ba²⁺ ions.

-In DOE, two factors of temperature (1100, 1200, 1300°C) and time (4, 6, 8 hours) are examined.
-How many total experiments are required?
-Also, list two advantages compared to the traditional method of varying one factor at a time.
+Using Design of Experiments, you examine two factors: temperature (1100, 1200, 1300°C) and time (4, 6, 8 hours).
+How many total experiments are needed?
+Also list two advantages of this approach compared to the conventional method of changing one factor at a time.

 Answer: